interchainio/funding/review_process.md

 ## Foundation Council

-Endorsed application packages are then sent to the *Foundation Council*, who will either give their final approval or exercise a final veto.
+Endorsed application packages are then sent to the *Foundation Council*, who will either give final approval or exercise their veto.
 Given the extent of prior due diligence, the Foundation Council should provide a strong justification to deny final approval.